Saral-raj/BDPT-HMPO/README.md

 3. Install dependencies by running: `mvn clean install`.

 ## Running Tests
-- To run tests on the default environment, use: `mvn test`.
+- To run tests on the default environment, use: `mvn verify`.
-- To run tests on a specific environment, use: `mvn test -Denv=ENVIRONMENT`.
+- To run tests on a specific environment, use: `mvn verify -Ptest -Denv=test`.

 ## Test Report
 After running the tests, you can find the HTML test report at `build/test-results/timeline`.